-- Welcome any new (or renewing) BNI members to the organisation (induct new members).
+- Welcome any new (or renewing) BNI members to the organization (induct new members).

-- Members introduce themselves and give weekly presentation.
+- Members introduce themselves and give a weekly presentation.

-- Welcome visitors to BNI and have members introduce them (visitors give weekly presentation).
+- Welcome visitors to BNI and have members introduce them (visitors give a weekly presentation).

 - Membership Committee Report.

-- Secretary/Treasurer announces rota of speakers for next six weeks and introduces that week's speaker(s).
+- Secretary/Treasurer announces the rotation of speakers for the next six weeks and introduces that week’s speaker(s).

-- Speaker(s) gives feature presentation, including questions and answers.
+- Speaker(s) gives a feature presentation, including questions and answers.

-- Pass Referrals: Visitors say what has impressed them most about the meeting.
+- Member Contributions: Visitors say what has impressed them most about the meeting.

 - Referral Reality Check.